vmware/vmware-aria-operations-integration-sdk/doc/adding_to_an_adapter.md

 To define an adapter in the `conf/describe.xml` file use the top-level `AdapterKind` element.
 Only one adapter can be defined in the [object model](#defining-an-adapter-and-adapter-instance-in-the-object-model).
 The `key` will be used when creating objects (See [Creating an object](#creating-an-object)), and must also be present in the `manifest.txt` file in the `"adapter_kinds"` array.
-When defining an adapter, we also have to define an adapter instance.
-An adapter instance is a special object in VMware Aria Operations that stores user configuration for a connection.
+When defining an adapter, we also have to define an adapter instance type.
+An adapter instance type is a special object in VMware Aria Operations that stores user configuration for a connection.
 Every adapter must have exactly one adapter instance type.
-Adapter instances are set by defining a `ResourceKind` element with attribute `type=7`. in Python, we can use the [AdapterDefinition](../lib/python/doc/aria/ops/definition/adapter_definition.html).
+The Adapter instance type is set by defining a `ResourceKind` element with attribute `type=7`. in Python, we can use the [AdapterDefinition](../lib/python/doc/aria/ops/definition/adapter_definition.html).

 > ### VMware Aria Operations Integration SDK Library